i92run/APT/README.md

 You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.
+- [Our awesome model](https://drive.google.com/model_weight.pth) trained on all five benchmark datasets using default hyperparmeters.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Results